-As part of the University of Wisconsin-Madison's annual internal review of the effectiveness of its Standards for Safeguarding Institutional Governance of Intercollegiate Athletics ("Standards"), I have been asked to review the requirements of the Standards and compare them with my experiences during the year under review, which I understand to be August 1, 2019 through July 31, 2020.
+As part of the University of Wisconsin-Madison's annual internal review of the effectiveness of its Standards for Safeguarding Institutional Governance of Intercollegiate Athletics ("Standards"), I have been asked to review the requirements of the Standards and compare them with my experiences during the year under review, which I understand to be August 1, 2021 through July 31, 2022.

-I am the University's Registrar.
-In that role, both the Athletic Eligibility Coordinator and the Athletic Academic Eligibility Specialist report to me through the Associate Registrar for Compliance, Reporting, and Eligibility Services.
-I would expect to be kept informed of any issues or problems related to monitoring of student-athlete compliance with institutional requirements, NCAA and B1G Ten policies regarding progress toward degree status, certification of eligibility (for incoming freshman, transfer and continuing student-athletes), and the completion and submission of two annual reports required by the NCAA, the Academic Performance Plans and Graduation Success Rates.
+I am the Associate Vice Provost and University Registrar.
+In that role, the Athletic Academic Eligibility Specialist reports to me through the Assistant Registrar for Data Reporting and Eligibility and the Associate Registrar for Academic Services.
+I would expect to be kept informed of any issues or problems related to monitoring of student-athlete compliance with institutional requirements, NCAA and Big Ten policies regarding progress toward degree status, certification of eligibility (for incoming freshman, transfer and continuing student-athletes), and the completion and submission of two annual reports required by the NCAA, the Academic Performance Plans and Graduation Success Rates.
 I am unaware of any instance in which a coach or any other member of the Athletic Department exerted any inappropriate influence in any of these areas.

 With regard to Section 1 of the Standards, "Academic Support" and Section 2 of the Standards, "Institutional, Conference, and NCAA Rules Compliance," I am not aware of any noncompliance during the year under review.
-More specifically, in my role as University Registrar, I confirm that my office's communication with the Athletic Department in those areas has appropriately been through either the Associate Athletic Director for Student Services or the Associate Athletic Director for Compliance.
+More specifically, in my role as Associate Vice Provost and University Registrar, I confirm that my office's communication with the Athletic Department in those areas has appropriately been through either the Senior Associate Athletic Director for Student Services or the Senior Associate Athletic Director for Compliance.